Clock icon

 1. Use flea adulticides for flea control: If fleas are the problem, implementing proper flea control measures for your cat and its environment is essential.

-2. Consult your veterinarian for a diet change: If cat food allergies are suspected, a hypoallergenic or novel protein diet may be recommended.
+2. See your veterinarian for a diet change: If cat food allergies are suspected, a hypoallergenic or novel protein diet may be recommended.

 3. Apply prescribed topical treatments: Medicated shampoos, sprays, or creams can help alleviate itching and soothe the cat's skin.

-4. Administer prescribed medication: Antihistamines or corticosteroids may be used to reduce inflammation and control allergic reactions in cats.
+4. Administer prescribed medication: Antihistamines or corticosteroids may be used to reduce inflammation and control allergic reactions.

 5. Treat secondary infections: Antibiotics or antifungal medications may be prescribed if bacterial or fungal infections have developed due to scratching.